Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Introduction

 \section{Introduction}

 Large language models (LLMs) can generate fluent text across various domains.
 While there are many benign uses of LLMs, such as for writing assistance, they may also be abused~\citep{10.1145/3531146.3533088, hazell2023spearphishinglargelanguage}.
 To mitigate potential abuse, several machine-text detection systems have been proposed, including zero-shot methods such as Binoculars, DetectGPT, FastDetectGPT, and DNA-GPT~\citep{hans2024spottingllmsbinocularszeroshot,mitchell2023detectgptzeroshotmachinegeneratedtext,bao2024fastdetectgptefficientzeroshotdetection,yang2023dnagptdivergentngramanalysis}, supervised detectors such as RADAR and ReMoDetect~\citep{hu2023radarrobustaitextdetection,lee2024remodetect}, and watermarking approaches~\citep{kirchenbauer2024watermarklargelanguagemodels, kuditipudi2024robustdistortionfreewatermarkslanguage}.
-However, as the gap between machine-generated and human-written text distributions narrows, detecting AI-generated text becomes increasingly challenging, raising concerns about the reliability of existing detection methods.
-Moreover, if this gap closes beyond a certain threshold, machine-text detection with acceptable false-positive rates may become difficult.
+However, as evasion attacks increase in sophistication, detecting AI-generated text becomes increasingly challenging, raising concerns about the reliability of existing detection methods.